Call For Papers

 • The role of AI and machine learning in promoting A3L.

-• Smart homes and ambient intelligence for supporting independent living.
+• Smart homes and mobile ecosystems to promote health and independent living.

 • User-centered design and user experience in health environments.